ALERT CONTENT PLACEHOLDER

 Dr. Susan Abbey, Psychiatrist-in-Chief

-Dr. Susan Abbey is the Psychiatrist-in-Chief at UHN and a Professor at University of Toronto's Department of Psychiatry.
+Dr. Susan Abbey is the Psychiatrist-in-Chief at UHN and a Professor at the University of Toronto's Department of Psychiatry.
 A member of the Department of Psychiatry since 1991, she has received numerous academic awards and honours, including the Robin Hunter Award for Excellence in Postgraduate Psychiatric Education and the Prix d'Excellence from the Royal College of Physicians and Surgeons of Canada.
 She has been the President of the Canadian Psychiatric Association.

 Dr. Abbey's research and clinical interests relate to the psychiatric care of patients in medical and surgical settings, and the use of mindfulness-based stress reduction (MBSR) in the management of medical illness.
 She was an early adopter of Interpersonal Psychotherapy for Depression (IPT), and has taught IPT to international audiences.
 She has been teaching MSBR since 2000 and is part of a research group studying the role of mindfulness-based cognitive therapy (MBCT) in preventing depressive relapse following rTMS treatment.